Amino-NET-Group/AminoBot/README.md

 - /verify - Allows you to see if a device ID is valid or not
 - /web-device - Allows you to generate a prefix 17 Device ID
 - /created-time - Allows you to see the Date and Time a user has joined Amino
+- /show-profile - Allows you to see someones Public Profile wrapped up in an Embed
 ### Extras:
 - The bot has a 30 second timeout after every command, this is to prevent spam or any Amino API errors like "Too many requests" or "403 Forbidden"
 - If you want to invite the bot you can do it *[HERE](https://discord.com/api/oauth2/authorize?client_id=1068683105189253200&permissions=277025442816&scope=bot%20applications.commands)*